 - Nurse case managers in the Medical Surgical unit, Telemetry and the Intensive Care unit review all inpatient admissions daily.

 - Dialogue occurs between physician and case manager each day to determine patient medical needs.

 All states have laws to help you make future health care treatment decisions now, so if you should become incapacitated and unable to make these decisions in the future, your family, and doctors will know what medical care you prefer or do not want.
 In Arizona you can appoint a person to make your health care treatment decisions if you become incapacitated.
 These laws are called “advance directives” or “health care directives.”
 The Advance Directive program utilized by Canyon Vista Medical Center follows Arizona law.

 Most people communicate their health care directives by completing the Advance Directive forms tailored to make prompt decisions about treatment choices.
 Before you complete these or other health care forms, you should learn and think about what medical treatments you want or do not want in the future.
-Discuss your choices with your family, loved ones, physician, or spiritual advisor.
+Discuss your choices with your family, loved ones, physician, or spiritual adviser.
 Also, consider whom you want to appoint to make treatment decisions for you if you cannot speak for yourself.
 Although you cannot anticipate all the medical situations that may arise, you can give guidance to your decision-maker, doctor, and family as to your values and choices, so they can respect your wishes if a time comes when you cannot make or express decisions for yourself.